-The motherboard has two Double Data Rate (DDR) DIMM sockets and two Single Data Rate (SDR) DIMM sockets that supports up to 2GB non-ECC PC2700/2100/ 1600 DDR or PC133/100 SDRAM DIMMs.
+The motherboard has three Double Data Rate (DDR) DIMM sockets that supports up to 3GB non-ECC PC2700/2100/1600 DDR.

 A DDR DIMM has the same physical dimensions as an SDR DIMM, but it has a 184-pin footprint compared to the 168-pin of the SDR DIMM.
 Also, a DDR DIMM is single notched while an SDR DIMM is double notched.